SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/index.md

 With the Screen Designer, you can:

 * Modify the default layout of screens for all users or create custom layouts for specific user groups.

-* Design layouts optimized for specific project types, sale types, and request types.
+* Design layouts optimized for specific project types, sale types, request types, follow-up types or document templates.

 * Hide fields that are never used.

 * Emphasize key data by formatting fields (for example, bold or large font).

 * Add custom buttons and links to trigger automated processes (CRMScript) or external lookups.

 * Organize custom fields within the **More** tab or other custom tabs.

 * Add, rearrange, or remove tabs as needed.

 ## Which screens can i configure?